 Visual Figure Ground involves the ability to distinguish an object from its background.
 The way that this affects reading is the page may appear “cluttered to the eyes” causing fatigue.
 This is the child that cringes when they see a page full of information.
 One girl I know would cry when she saw Look and Find books.
 Before we could even begin to exercise her eyes we needed to modify what she saw.
-Minimize the visual clutter by covering some of the page.
+Minimize the visual clutter by covering a portion of the page with a blank piece of paper.
 Use a reading window that just shows one line of words at a time.

 Hidden Word Puzzles

 I play fishing games where I put a pile of objects on the floor (not too many if this is very difficult for the child).
 Then I make a pole with a hook and ask them to “catch” an object.
 For example, put some letter magnets on the floor and ask them to catch the “A”.

 Visual scanning involves an active scan of the visual environment for a particular object or feature (the target) among other objects or features (the distractors).
 Children with deficits in this area may seem unaware of their environment.
 When doing school work they will often lose their place and have difficulty finding the information that they need.

 You can incorporate scanning skills in all sorts of fun activities.

 Visual Closure is the ability of the eyes and brain to intuit a whole figure when only part of the figure can be seen.
 For example, if you see half of a heart you would know it was a heart.
 Children who experience difficulty in this area will have difficulty recognizing objects and symbols whenever they look different than what is expected.